 It wasn’t so long ago that the common dialogue around sparkling water was that it was bad for you.
 Yes, it was probably better than all the sugary sodas out there, but it might also weaken your bones and rot your teeth.
 If you needed to pack a little punch with your good old fashioned H2O, why not just drop a lemon in there?

 These days, sparkling water—or club soda, or seltzer water, or whatever you want to call it—has a much better reputation.
 In fact, even in its flavored form, it’s probably pretty good for us.
-Research shows sparkling water is as hydrating as regular water, but the best option for carbonated water is sparkling mineral water.
+According to our experts, sparkling water is as hydrating as regular water, but the best option for carbonated water is sparkling mineral water.
 So if your summer beverage of choice is a can of sparkling water, you’re in pretty good shape, right?

 Maybe.
 But then again, there’s been some drama around the beloved sparkling water brand La Croix.
 Thanks, at least partially, to a lawsuit that investigated the brand’s use of artificial ingredients, La Croix’s sales fell at least 9.4% in 2019, according to Business Insider.
 So, should we be more suspicious of sparkling water when it comes to hydration and our overall health goals?
 We spoke with nutritionists Tamar Samuels and Karina Heinrich to clear things up.
 Scroll ahead to see what they have to say about sparkling water.